OpenGenus/cosmos/guides/coding_style/c++/style.md

 Namespaces
 ===
-When using namespace, pay attention to `name collisions/name conflicts`):
+When using namespace, pay attention to name collisions/name conflicts:

 In header files, do NOT use `using` directive or declaration.